Your Financial Future:

 News in Social Security:

 Each year, the Social Security benefits are adjusted to fit the cost of living increase measured by the Consumer Price Index.
-Due to inflation, the Social Security Administration increases benefits to help elders with the resulting cost of living.
-Starting in January 2015, Social Security checks will include a 1.7% cost of living adjustment (COLA).
-The adjustment is expected to increase benefits by approximately $20.
+Due to inflation, the Social Security Administration may increase benefits to help seniors with the resulting cost of living.
+In 2018, monthly Social Security and Supplemental Security Income (SSI) benefits will increase 2.0%.
+See all the Social Security program rates and limits for 2018.